Literals

 double_literal::=

-There are only three valid values for Boolean literals: TRUE, FALSE, and UNKNOWN (which is similar to NULL).
-Instead of a literal, you can also use strings (for example, 'T' or 'True') or numbers (0 and 1).
-For more details, refer to Boolean data type section.
+Boolean literals have only 3 valid values: TRUE, FALSE, and UNKNOWN (similar to NULL).
+Instead of a literal, you can also use strings (for example, 'T' or 'True' and 'F' or 'False') or integers (0 and 1).
+For more details, see Boolean data type.

 boolean_literal::=

-Date/Time literals represent a particular point in time.
-They have a fixed format, and therefore, they are not as flexible as the TO_DATE or TO_TIMESTAMP conversion functions.
-In most cases, these functions should be given priority over literals.
-For more information refer to Built-in functions and Data/Time format models sections.
+Date and time literals represent a particular point in time.
+They have a fixed format, which means that they are not as flexible as the TO_DATE or TO_TIMESTAMP conversion functions.
+In most cases, the conversion functions should be given priority over literals.
+For more information, see Built-in functions and Date/time format models.

 date_literal::=